8 Tips to Remember Credit Card Payment Due Dates

 You can use a site like MemoToMe.com or FollowUpThen.com to send yourself email reminders each month a few days before your due date.
 However, be careful about relying on a service like this.
 If the service goes out of business, you could miss a payment if you don’t remember to pay without the email reminder.

 Set Up an Automatic Payment Through Online Banking

-If your bank offers online bill pay, you can set it up so that your credit card payment goes out automatically.
+If your bank offers an option to pay the bill online, you can set it up so that your credit card payment goes out automatically.
 Make sure you set the payment date so the credit card issuer gets your payment in advance of your due date.
 Also, check your account to be sure you have enough money to cover your payment.